 Hopefully, this gives you a better sense of whether a top running crane or an under-hung crane will be the most beneficial for your lifting needs.
 To sum up, under-hung cranes offer flexibility, functionality, and ergonomic solutions, while top running crane systems offer the advantage of higher capacity lifts and allow for higher lift heights and more overhead room.

 Use our vast product knowledge to your benefit

 and let us help you select the right system for your job.

-We are Canada’s leading supplier of high-performance lifting solutions and air purification equipment, offering quick delivery and installation times backed by the industry’s best warranty.
+We are Canada’s leading supplier of high-performance lifting solutions, offering quick delivery and installation times backed by the industry’s best warranty.
 Contact us today to arrange a consultation, (204) 837 8367 or Toll Free at 1 888 317 8880.